 Not bad for starters – and a fantastic to see another social media barrier knocked down.

 At the moment the council’s foray into social media is still a bit traditional and top-down – both the blog and Twitter stream are being used as broadcast channels.

 Ideally it will become more participatory – but in fairness to Stewart and his team, their blog has a function for readers to leave comments and so far no-one has chosen to do so.

 Meanwhile, all the signs are that the council’s comms team are going hell for leather to encourage participation on their Twitter stream.

 As I write this one of the most recent post says: “Ever been scammed?
 Let us know” with a bitly link making it easy for the casual surfer to on that call to arms.

 With more than 1000 followers, it is clear the good burghers of Edinburgh are self-selecting to listen to what ‘the cooncil’ has to say.

 Great to see .

-(If you want advice on how integrated social media and public relations could benefit your business, Holyrood Partnership’s expert team would be delighted to hear from you)
+(If you want advice on how integrated social media and public relations could benefit your business, Holyrood PR’s expert team would be delighted to hear from you)